 The premises to create and maintain an inclusive work environment

-Which aspects developers who are female, non-binary and transgender, consider important in their employer
+Which aspects developers who are female and non-binary consider important in their employer

 The mechanisms behind employer branding that appeals to a diverse pool of applicants

 Understanding how your communication, as an employer, is perceived

 At the end of the course you will have a digital toolbox to help you transform your learnings into practice at your workplace.